olesuv/noob-semantic-segmentation/README.md

 ## DISCLAIMER

-This task for test requirement in [https://www.winstars.ai/events/ds-internship-summer]('winstarts ai').
+This task for test requirement in [winstarts ai](https://www.winstars.ai/events/ds-internship-summer).
 But different dataset.

 ## Setup